jpuritz/dDocent/UserGuide.md

 ### Running with configuration file

-If `dDocent` is not being used for *de novo* assembly, it may be run in non-interactive mode and configuration parameters can be entered with a configuration file.
+`dDocent` can also be run in non-interactive mode and configuration parameters can be entered with a configuration file.
 The file can be named anything, but must follow the **EXACT** format below:

 ```bash
 Number of Processors